ArduPilot/ardupilot_wiki/common/source/docs/common-transmitter-tuning.rst

 parameter (and the other parameters in the rate roll/pitch set) you should follow this process:

-- move the tuning knob to the mid-point to active the knob.
+- move the tuning knob to the mid-point to activate the knob.
 You will hear a rapid bup-bip from the board to indicate the tuning knob is activated.
 - start raising the tuning knob slowly, stopping immediately if the